Preventing Suicide in Kids and Teens

 Here are some ways you can help:

-• Reduce access to lethal items.
+- Reduce access to lethal means of suicide.
 If you have concerns about your child’s safety, immediately limit their access to items that may cause harm or death (e.g., firearms and both over the counter and prescription medications).